petaverse-cloud/pv-docs-site/docs/petority/accounts/your-profile.md

 title: Your Profile
 ---

 Petority is an intelligent application designed for pet owners, aimed at helping you better manage and care for your pets.
-In Petority, you can edit and manage your user information to ensure that your profile is accurate and linked to your pet data.
+In Petority, you can edit and manage your personal details to ensure that your profile is accurate and linked to your pet data.

 ## Editing your profile
 ![Userinfo](/img/manage-account/User-info.gif)

-Here are the steps to edit user information in Petority:
+Here are the steps to edit personal details in Petority:
 1. Login to Your Account:

     Open the Petority app and log in using your account credentials.